w3c/secure-payment-confirmation/bbk-requirements.md

 * If a BBK is deleted, the user agent should generate a new BBK associated with the same passkey.

-* At authentication time, the Web Authentication challenge will be signed by the passkey and the associated BBK.
+* At authentication time, the client data will be signed by the passkey and the associated BBK.

-* To link the BBK to the passkey cryptographically, the BBK public key should be added in the passkey client data.
+* To link the BBK to the passkey cryptographically, the BBK public key should be added in the client data.

 ### User agent user profiles